hoverme/hoverme.github.io/README.md

-# Hover Me!
+# Hover Me Open source CSS Library

 https://hoverme.github.io

+Hover me is a Open Source free CSS library that helps you to choose your custom cursor

+`NPM, DOCKER, CDN, YARN and other packages coming soon.`

-future updates yet to come, so stay tuned.
+***Future updates yet to come, so stay tuned.***